How to Build Wealth and Get Rich

 Warren Buffett, one of the wealthiest people in the world, has a thing or two to share about getting rich.

-His Berkshire Hathaway holding company is famous for incredible returns, outperforming the S&P 500 by almost double.
+His Berkshire Hathaway holding company is famous for incredible returns, outperforming the S&P 500 by more than double.
 His method is to invest money from his operating businesses into stocks in good companies, then hold them for the long term.
 You can approximate this method in your own life as well, even if you're only starting with a small monthly income surplus.

 The cartoon figure of Scrooge McDuck might be an unlikely role model for wealth-building—but you can learn important principles of investing from his comic-book stories.
 Look for financial lessons not only in real-life examples, but in literature, film, TV, and other stories.
-These financial parables will make sure you understand the sometimes complicated nature of investing for long-term gains.
+These financial parables will help you understand the sometimes-complicated nature of investing for long-term gains.